saucelabs-training/demo-js/README.md

 [![CircleCI](https://circleci.com/gh/saucelabs-training/demo-js.svg?style=svg)](https://circleci.com/gh/saucelabs-training/demo-js)

-This repository will hold multiple NodeJS based automation frameworks and examples which will help you run tests with NodeJS based automation frameworks locally and or in Sauce Labs.
+This repository will hold multiple Node.js based automation frameworks and examples which will help you run tests with Node.js based automation frameworks locally and or in Sauce Labs.

 > **DISCLAIMER**\
-> The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
+> The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied,
+> including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a
+> particular purpose, or non-infringement.
 > These scripts are provided for educational and demonstration purposes only, and should not be used in production.
-Issues regarding these scripts should be submitted through GitHub.
-These scripts are maintained by the Technical Services team at Sauce Labs.\
+> Issues regarding these scripts should be submitted through GitHub.
+These scripts are maintained by the Technical
+> Services team at Sauce Labs.\
-> Some examples in this repository, such as `appium-examples` and `headless-examples`, may require a different account tier beyond free trial.
-Please contact the [Sauce Labs Sales Team](https://saucelabs.com/contact) for support and information.
+> Please contact the [Sauce Labs Sales Team](https://saucelabs.com/contact) for support and information.

 ## Framework examples
 - [WebdriverIO with Jasmine*](./webdriverio)